 When purchasing a crate, buy on that is about 36" x 22".
 It will come with a divider that you can install and make an area just large enough for your puppy to have a bed and space to turn around and stretch out, but not so big that the puppy feels there is a "back part" of the den and wants to potty in the crate.
 The divider can be moved as the puppy grows and you only have to purchase one crate

 Plastic bowls will eventually get chewed on, hold bacteria and cause rough skin and bumps on the chin.
 Stainless will last forever and is easy to clean.

 I feed Royal Canin Bulldog Puppy blend when the puppies are weaned.
 It is a very good, very rich food and it is specially designed for the bulldog's soft pallet.
-I feed Royal Canin until the puppy is 14 weeks old.
+Continue with this food until the puppy is 14 weeks old.
 Up to that age, the puppy has FREE CHOICE, meaning the puppy always has access to food (and always water) 24 hours a day.
-After the age of 14 weeks or so, I switch to a high quality, large breed puppy food (Nutro) and feed that until the puppy is an adult, around a year old.
+After the age of 14 weeks or so, switch to a high quality, large breed puppy food (like Nutro) and feed that until the puppy is an adult, around a year old.
 Any good quality food will work.
 My rule about food is: anything better than the quality you can buy off the shelf in the grocery store or Walmart.
 These puppies deserve better quality nutrition than what those brands offer.

 We recommend Nyla bones and Kong Brand toys but puppies love common toys like a knot tied in an old sock, a length of rope or tennis ball.